Fahrj/reverse-ssh/Readme.md

 ## Usage

-Once `reverse-ssh` is running, you can connect with any username and the default password `letmeinbrudipls`, the ssh key or whatever you specified during compilation.
+Once `reverse-ssh` is running on the victim, you can connect with any username and the default password `letmeinbrudipls`, the ssh key or whatever you specified during compilation.
 After all, it is just an ssh server:

 ```